LinOTP/selfservice/README.md

 The start script will load an api reverse proxy that can be configured via [[proxy.conf.json](proxy.conf.json)].
 Per default it expects a LinOTP instance running on [http://localhost:5001](http://localhost:5001).

+You can run `yarn start-de` or `yarn start-en` to serve the application with a specific locale.

+### Translations

+The script `yarn extract-i18n` will collect strings from the html templates and typescript files.
+The extracted strings will be stored in the file [src/locale/messages.xlf](src/locale/messages.xlf).
+The language specific translation files in the same folder will be updated.
+New strings will be added and marked with state _new_ and redundant strings are removed.
+The default translation file _en_ is already complete and translations are marked with state _final_.

+The new translations need to be done per language and checked into the repository. `yarn build` and `yarn start` commands will automatically use the new translations.

 ### Running unit tests

 Unit tests are executed via [Karma](https://karma-runner.github.io) and watch for file changes to rerun.